 In verse 1 we read, “And I saw when the Lamb broke one of the seven seals, and I heard one of the four living creatures saying as with a voice of thunder, ‘Come.’
 And I looked, and behold, a white horse, and he who sat on it had a bow; and a crown was given to him, and he went out conquering and to conquer.”

-Now you will remember that the scenes in chapter 4 and 5 are in heaven.
+Now you will remember that the scenes in chapters 4 and 5 are in heaven.
 And we see in the scene in chapter 4 God seated on His throne.
-Then as we come into chapter 5, God holds out His hand and in His hand is a little scroll sealed with seven seals.
+Then as we come into chapter 5, God holds out His hand, and in His hand is a little scroll sealed with seven seals.
 Those seven seals basically were for the purpose of hiding what was in the scroll.
 It could not be broken without manifesting that someone had done that.
-It could not be read unless it was broken, it couldn’t be broken legally except by the one who had a right to open it.
+It could not be read unless it was broken.
+It couldn’t be broken legally except by the one who had a right to open it.

 Written in this scroll is a description of the judgment by which the Lord will take back the earth.
 It is sealed seven times, as often ancient documents were, to keep it hidden until the rightful heir opens it.
 And the opening of each seal we will see drama portrayed, the drama of the coming judgment as the wrath of God unfolds and He takes back His universe.

 Now the first seal is opened – as we read in chapter 6 – and when that seal is opened a drama plays out.
 One of the four living creatures – you will remember them from chapters 4 and 5 – says as with a voice of thunder, “Come.’
 And I looked, and behold, a white horse, and he who sat on it had a bow’ and a crown was given to him, and he went out conquering and to conquer.”
 Here is the first seal.
 This then is the description of the first event, the first feature of the end when the Lord takes back His world.